Contrarian Corpus

 Notes

-This is not a classical activist short/long thesis but a SPAC-merger announcement deck: Justice Holdings (Bill Ackman / Nicolas Berggruen / Martin Franklin's London-listed cash shell) is investing $1.4bn to bring 3G's Burger King back to public markets on NYSE as BKWH, with 3G retaining 70%+.
-ToC promises sections on Best-in-Class Management, Strategic Refranchising, Turnaround Opportunity, International Growth Potential, Valuation, and Conclusion, but the PDF appears truncated at 9 pages — only Transaction Overview and the start of Company Overview/History are present, and several pages have right-edge text cutoff.
+Not a classical activist long/short thesis but a SPAC business-combination deck: Justice Holdings (Ackman / Berggruen / Franklin's London-listed cash shell) is investing $1.4bn to bring 3G's Burger King back to public markets on NYSE as BKWH, with 3G retaining 70%+.
+ToC promises sections on Management Team, Strategic Refranchising, Turnaround Opportunity, International Growth, Valuation, and Conclusion, but the PDF appears truncated at 9 pages — only Transaction Overview and the opening of Company Overview/History are present, and some pages have right-edge text cutoff.
 Memorable cover tagline 'Justice is Best Served Flame Broiled' is a clever brand pun.
 Visual production is plain text-on-white with basic blue section dividers; not Ackman's Canadian Pacific tier.
 Likely a partial/excerpted version of the original investor deck.
+Sits in Pershing Square folder because Ackman co-founded Justice Holdings.